-- 5.1 You must submit your academic appeal using the Academic Appeal Form.
-Procedures for submitting the Academic Appeal Form are outlined in the accompanying Guidance for Students. - 5.2 The Academic Appeal Form must be submitted within 14 calendar days from the date of the decision you are appealing: - a) Email notification of the extenuating circumstances claim final outcome - b) Publication of your Progression and Award Board results in the Student Portal - c) Email notification of the Assessment Offences Panel outcome - 5.3 You will receive an email confirming that we have received your Academic Appeal Form.
-Appeals received after the 14-calendar day deadline will be recorded as out of time and will not normally be considered.
+- 5.1 You must submit your academic appeal via the Digital Student Centre using the academic appeal form and must be accompanied by any evidence you wish to have considered.
+Help and guidance for submitting an appeal are outlined in the Academic Appeal Guidance document - 5.2 The Academic Appeal must be submitted within 14 calendar days from the date of the decision you are appealing: - a) Email notification of the extenuating circumstances claim final outcome - b) Publication of your Progression and Award Board results in the Student Portal - c) Email notification of the Assessment Offences Panel outcome - 5.3 You will receive an email confirming that we have received your Academic Appeal Form.
+Appeals received after the 14 calendar day deadline will be recorded as out of time and will not normally be considered.
 You will be issued with a Completion of Procedures letter including details of the OIA Scheme (see Section 11).